 My experiences as a long-distance caregiver for my mother taught my family and I the true significance of the phrase, "Rest in peace."4 Comments

-What a Holiday Visit Can Reveal About Your Aging Parent's Health
+What a Holiday Visit Can Reveal About a Senior’s Health

 Tele-Caregiving: ‘Be There’ for an Elder Without Physically Being There

 As their physical and mental abilities begin to decline, an aging elder is often forced to hire outside help or enter an assisted living facility.
 With the invention of tele-caregiving they now have another option.0 Comments

 4 Red Flags to Look for During Holiday Visits With Seniors

 Your loved ones may be able to downplay changes in their health and abilities between visits, but holiday gatherings allow you to see firsthand how they’re faring.
 Know the signs of age-related decline and what steps you can take to address them.16 Comments